weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 *[Figure 4 - Proximity graph-based ANN search]*

 Check out [Weaviate ANN benchmarks](/developers/weaviate/current/benchmarks/ann.html){:target="_blank"} to see how HNSW performed on realistic large-scale datasets.
 You can use it to compare the tradeoffs between recall, QPS, latency, and import time.<br/>
 You will find it interesting to see, that Weaviate can maintain can be very high recall rates (>95%), whilst maintaining high throughput and low latency (both in milliseconds).
-That is exactly what you need for fast, but reliable Vector Search!
+That is exactly what you need for fast, but reliable vector search!

 ## Summary
 A quick recap:
-* Vector Search engines use Machine Learning models to calculate and attach Vector embeddings to all data objects
+* Vector search engines use Machine Learning models to calculate and attach Vector embeddings to all data objects
-* Vector embeddings allow us to find semantically similar objects
+* Vector embeddings capture the meaning and context of data
-* Vector Search engines offer super fast queries thanks to ANN algorithms
+* Vector search engines offer super fast queries thanks to ANN algorithms
 * ANN algorithms trade a small amount of accuracy for huge gains in performance

-Of course, there is a lot more going on in a vector search engine that makes it so efficient.
-But that is content for another article.😉
+*Of course, there is a lot more going on in a vector search engine that makes it so efficient.
+But that is content for another article.😉*

 ## Learn more
 The Weaviate Core team is currently working on research and implementation for other ANN algorithms.
 We are going to publish some of our findings in the next couple of weeks.
 So, stay tuned for more content on the topic.